luizzwaltrick/luizzwaltrick/README.md

 Cybersecurity Analyst, programming student, Python enjoyer and Linux Lover.

-I'm currently learning and exploring new technologies in the world of Backend Development and Cybersecurity.
+I'm currently learning and exploring new technologies in the world of Python and Cybersecurity.

 # You can find me on: